 Here’s what you’re going to do: Pop in your headphones and listen to whatever audio you’ve chosen.
-So, maybe you’ve got a CD playing in your laptop that you’re listening to.
-Maybe you’ve got an MP3 file playing on your computer that you’re listening to.
-Whatever you’ve got is fine, you just need a separate recording device.
+So, maybe you’ve got an audio file or CD on your laptop that you’re listening to.
+Whatever you’ve got is fine, you just need a separate recording device to record yourself interpreting.

 Now that you’ve got your audio and headphones ready, get your recording device ready.
 You’re going to play the audio (on the computer, for example), and then you’re going to record your interpretation (on your phone, for example).
 So you’ve got two things going at once, playing the audio and recording your interpretation, which is exactly what you’re going to do when you take the exam.